 If you are related to, and you live with, the driver of the car you were riding in as a passenger, you will probably not be able to pursue a claim against that driver's liability insurance policy.
 In that situation, you are usually considered an insured under the policy; and insured persons cannot pursue liability claims against the policy that insures them.
 (Learn more about Negotiating with Your Own Insurer After an Injury.)

-Med pay is not contingent on determining who was at fault for the underlying car accident.
-This makes processing the claim significantly faster.
-Keep in mind that if you are claiming pain and suffering, lost wages, or you incurred any other expenses as a result of the accident, med pay will not cover those items.
+Med pay is not contingent on determining who was at fault for the car accident.
+This means a medpay claim will be processed significantly faster than a third-party claim.
+Keep in mind that if you are claiming pain and suffering, lost wages, or you incurred any other expenses as a result of the accident, med pay will not cover those damages.
 Med pay only covers your medical bills.

-An important thing to remember is med pay does not provide infinite coverage for your medical bills.
-Like any insurance policy, it has its limits; and frankly, those limits are typically pretty low, maybe around $10,000 in a standard policy.
+Another important thing to remember is med pay does not provide infinite coverage for your medical bills.
+Like all types of car insurance coverage, it has its limits; and the ceiling can be pretty low, maybe around $10,000 in a standard policy.

-If your med pay coverage is not enough to cover you medical bills, or you are also making claims for the additional items described above, you can still make a claim under the policies of the others involved in the accident (that of the owner/driver of the car you were riding in, or that of the owner/driver of another vehicle involved).
+If your med pay coverage is not enough to cover your medical bills, or you are also making claims for the additional kinds of damages described above, you can still make a claim under the policies of the others involved in the accident (that of the owner/driver of the car you were riding in, or that of the owner/driver of another vehicle involved).

-You may also be able to make a claim for med pay coverage under the insurance policy of the driver/owner of the vehicle you were riding in.
-Again, you are not allowed to “double dip.”
-The amount you recover is limited to the amount of your claim.
+Even if you don't have car insurance, you may be able to make a claim for med pay coverage under the insurance policy of the driver/owner of the vehicle you were riding in.
+Again, you are not allowed to "double dip."
+The amount you recover is limited to the amount of your losses.
 If one policy compensates you for any measure of your claim, any other liability policies involved will be entitled to an offset for the amount you already received.

-Learn more about Resolving Your Personal Injury Claim.
+Learn more about Resolving Your Car Accident Claim.